Great Plains farmers consider switching crops as aquifer runs out of water

 MOORE: For farmers like Millershaski, getting creative will keep their farms going.
 He's been attending an alternative crop school run by Kansas State University.
 It focuses on crops like canola, black-eyed peas and cotton as alternatives that grow well here.
 Southwest Kansas farmer Heath Koehn has bought in.
 He decided for the first time to grow something he's never grown before - a canola crop.

-HEATH KOEHN: The wheat price was terrible, and I've got some limited irrigation, and I was, like, well, I wanted to, like, kind of diversify some of that and not just have all my eggs in one basket.
+HEATH KOEHN: The wheat price was terrible.
+And I have got some limited irrigation, and I was like, well, I wanted to, like, kind of diversify some of that and not just have all my eggs in one basket.

 MOORE: Growing canola requires about 40% less water than corn, and new biofuel markets fueled by canola have recently spread to Kansas.
 So if these alternative crops can solve so many problems on the frontier, why don't all farmers just make the switch?